 This programme enables you to gain the industry recognised higher technician qualification for a successful career in the electronics and communications sectors.
 The programme is suitable for those who have an interest in advanced electronics engineering or manufacturing and those requiring the industry recognised higher technician qualification.

 Electronics and telecommunications underpin every aspect of contemporary life, in health, leisure, industry and education.
 These sectors need an expanding, skilled workforce.
 By the end of the course, students will have a good understanding of modern electronic systems, along with the use of microprocessors and computers in the electronic industry.

-For those who have appropriate experience of working within this sector the programme is also offered as part-time study over four years.
-The part-time programme will allow you to fit other commitments around your study time but will include the same modules as the full-time course.
+For those who have appropriate experience of working within this sector the programme is offered as part-time study over three years.

 Level 3 Diploma or Extended Diploma or 2 A Levels in relevant subjects, or level 3 qualifications in maths and science or equivalent.
 Industrial experience may also be considered.

 *UCAS Tariff points where shown, are for entry on to higher education programmes starting from September 2023.

 If English is not your first language you will need an IELTS score of 6.0, with a minimum score of 5.5 in each component (Reading, Writing, Listening and Speaking), or an equivalent English Language qualification.

 Our graduates either begin an exciting career in the workplace within this high-tech industry or/and continue to the HND Diploma in Electronic Engineering or other professional development degree level programmes, either full or part-time.
 Graduates of the part-time HNC/D programme typically use this qualification to increase promotional career opportunities within their sector.
 This course should enable a technician to carry out responsible duties consistent with higher technician status.